-Section 4.5 Days Earned in Accumulation
+Section 3.5 Days Earned in Accumulation

-Employees shall be allowed one (1) day of sick leave for each month of service.
+Employees shall be allowed eight hours (8) of sick leave for each month of service.
 Sick leave shall be earned by an employee for any month in which the employee is compensated for more than eighty (80) hours of work.
 Sick leave cannot be taken before it is actually earned.

-Section 4.6 Rate of Payment
+Section 3.6 Rate of Payment

-Employees shall be paid eight (8) hours at their regular, straight-time hourly rate of pay for each single day of sick leave properly utilized.
+Employees shall be paid in hours at their regular, straight-time hourly rate of pay for each hour of sick leave properly utilized.

-Section 4.7 Sick Leave Utilization
+Section 3.7 Sick Leave Utilization